 Subject Area Grad Requirement (Credits) Courses and notes to fulfill requirement Art Education 0.5 Graphics Design 1 or 2 may meet the Art or ICT requirement.
 All Art, Drama, and Music courses meet the Art Education requirement.
 Information and Computer Technology 0.5 See List of Advanced Computer Courses English 4 English 1, 2, 3, and either English 4 or an elective.
 At least one course must be taken every year.
-Mathematics 3 (Algebra 1, Part 2 is required and is counted as 1 credit toward the math graduation requirement) All Math courses with the exception of Computer Science courses Students must have a math experience every year of high school.
-Physical Science 1 Physical Science is a prerequisite for all science courses and is taken freshman year.
+3 All Math courses count with the exception of Computer Science courses.
+N dath a marting (Algebra 1, Part 1 and 2 or Algebra 3 math credits and one math experience are required for graduation.
+Mathematics Physical Science 1(H) is required.)
+Students must have a math experience every year of high school.Physical Science is a prerequisite for all science courses and is taken freshman year.
 Students may submit a Physical Science Portfolio for approval to determine advanced standing and course credit in lieu of taking Physical Science.
 Biological Science 1 Biology is required for graduation.
 Social Studies 3 World Studies, Civics, Economics, and US History are required.
 AP World History meets World Studies requirements.
 AP US Government meets Civics requirements.
 AP Microeconomics or AP Macroeconomics meet Economics requirements.
 AP US History meets US History requirements.
 Physical Education 1 Sports Education is required.
 Fit for Life or Personal Fitness are also required.
 Health 0.5 Health 1 Electives 12.5 or 5.5 12.5: Standard Diploma 5.5: Core Diploma